Panasonic LX7 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the LX7 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the LX7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX7 and A6400 can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Is the Panasonic LX7 better than the Sony A6400 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.